ashley-cui/coordinatefinder/README.md

 To prove that the K-nearest-neighbors algorithm is faster, it is compared with the brute force method.
-The brute force method is contained within a separate function that does not run automatically with the `run-program.sh` script.
+The brute force method is contained within a separate function that does not run automatically.
 To implement the brute force method, simply uncomment the code with the "BRUTE FORCE" comment line above it in the `Tree.java` file.
-Then run the script as normal.
+Then run the program as normal.